shaloo/docs.arcana/docs/howto/use-wallet-ui.md

 ## What's Next?

-Besides the basic Web3 wallet operations, the authenticated users can use the {{config.extra.arcana.wallet_name}} to view and [[use-wallet-to-export-keys|export their private keys]], and [[index-wallet-user-guide|manage crypto assets such as tokens and NFTs]].
+Besides the basic Web3 wallet operations, the authenticated users can use the {{config.extra.arcana.wallet_name}} to view and [[use-wallet-to-export-keys|export their private keys]] and [[index-wallet-user-guide|manage crypto assets such as tokens and NFTs]].

 ## See also